| space |

 - #40 [sample spread], Islamic Peasants and the State, by Ken Young (1994)

-- Personal/professional web site of Dr. Amity Doolittle, Yale School of Forestry & Environmental Studies [opens in new window]
+- Now archived: Personal/professional website of Dr. Amity Doolittle, Lecturer and Research Scholar, Yale School of Forestry & Environmental Studies [opens in new window]

-- Agrarian Studies 2000 Conference — contains information for the general public plus a private, password-protected section for invited conferees only, where they can access official conference materials and download papers
+- Now offline: Agrarian Studies 2000 Conference — contained information for the general public plus a private, password-protected section for invited conferees only, where they can access official conference materials and download papers

 - illustrations for books and journals in the social sciences, such as this simple example or this more artistic chart, both from published books